hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU10 - Configuration and Environment Variables.md

 ---

 **Regarding Answer Q10.1 (New Environment Variables):**
-The answer states: "New environment variables are typically added to `.env.example` and `config.py`...
+The answer states: "New environment variables are typically added to `.env.example` (Layer 5: Configuration) and `config.py` (Layer 5: Configuration)...
 Documentation is crucial...
 There isn't a strict naming prefix like `{WORKFLOW_NAME}_` but variables should be descriptive (e.g., `PAGE_CURATION_BATCH_SIZE`)."

 - **Follow-up Question 10.1.1 (Naming Prefix Reconsideration for Clarity):**
   - Given the goal of maximum clarity and preventing naming collisions for workflow-specific settings (e.g., batch sizes, specific API keys for a workflow), would it be beneficial to **now establish a stricter convention** for new workflow-specific environment variables, such as `SCS_{WORKFLOW_NAME_UPPERCASE}_SETTING_NAME` (e.g., `SCS_PAGE_CURATION_BATCH_SIZE`)? `SCS_` for ScraperSky.
   - If not a strict prefix, what definitive guidelines can be provided to ensure names are "descriptive enough" to avoid ambiguity when multiple workflows might have similar-sounding settings (e.g., batch size for `page_curation` vs. batch size for `sitemap_import`)?
-  - Where in `config.py` (or `src/core/config.py`) are these variables loaded and transformed into Pydantic `BaseSettings`?
-Can you point to an existing workflow-specific setting there and its corresponding `.env.example` entry?
+  - Where in `config.py` (Layer 5: Configuration) (or `src/core/config.py` (Layer 5: Configuration if it existed, but the primary is `src/config/settings.py`)) are these variables loaded and transformed into Pydantic `BaseSettings`?
+Can you point to an existing workflow-specific setting there and its corresponding `.env.example` (Layer 5: Configuration) entry?

 **ANSWER:**